jgordon615/McDecision/README.md

-This entire process is wrapped up in a little AJAX web page that asks for a decision on a button click and displays a picture of steve saying "yes" or "no", with a background of my first screenshot trying to get all the interoperability working...
+This entire process is wrapped up in a nice, but useless, 3D rendered (WebGL/Three.js) web page that shows a render of the minecraft world that's running the RNG logic.
+Please use Chrome to view the web page.
+It uses AJAX to communicate with the MVC 4 services.

-I am hosting both the web application and the minecraft server locally, accessible to the internet; though I prefer to limit who I give the IP address to :)  Judges are welcome, and if you don't have a minecraft account (so you can see the action) I have a spare one you can borrow.
+I am hosting both the web application and the minecraft server locally, accessible to the internet for the duration of the contest.
+Judges are welcome, and if you don't have a minecraft account (so you can see the action) I have a spare one you can borrow.

 (The system requires a user be logged into the server whenever decisions are requested.
-Otherwise the redstone won't run and the whole thing will time out (default timeout response is "YES"))
+Otherwise the redstone won't run and the whole thing will time out (default timeout response is "YES")).
+To address this, I have a local process that keeps a minecraft client up and running, connected to the server.
+It detects when the server is restarted, and restarts the client after a server restart.